-The calculation of fluid flow rate by reading the pressure loss across a pipe restriction is perhaps the most commonly used flow measurement technique in industrial applications (Figure 2-1).
-The pressure drops generated by a wide variety of geometrical restrictions have been well characterized over the years, and, as compared in Table 2, these primary or "head" flow elements come in a wide variety of configurations, each with specific application strengths and weaknesses.
-Variations on the theme of differential pressure flow measurement (dp flow) include the use of pitot tubes and variable-area meters, and are discussed later in this chapter.
+The pressure drops generated by a wide variety of geometrical restrictions have been well characterized over the years, and, as compared in Table 1, these primary or “head” flow elements come in a wide variety of configurations, each with specific application strengths and weaknesses.
+Variations on the theme of differential pressure (d/p) flow measurement include:

 Primary Element Options